Storyflow Logo

 What is the best personal CRM with LinkedIn integration?

-Dex has the strongest LinkedIn integration in 2026.
+Dex has the strongest LinkedIn integration in 2026, pulling contact context automatically.
 Clay and Folk also integrate with LinkedIn.
-The depth of integration matters because most professional relationships exist on LinkedIn.
+Depth matters here because most professional relationships live on LinkedIn, and a shallow integration leaves you re-entering data by hand.

 Is Notion a good personal CRM?

-For Notion-native users who maintain CRM as one database among many, Notion is good.
-For users who want auto-sync, follow-up reminders, or dedicated CRM ergonomics, a dedicated tool (Dex, Folk, Clay) is better.
+For Notion-native users who want CRM as one database among many, Notion is a good fit and inherits a habit you already have.
+For users who want auto-sync, follow-up reminders, or dedicated CRM ergonomics out of the box, a purpose-built tool like Dex, Folk, or Clay is better, because Notion asks you to build the CRM yourself.

 What is the best personal CRM with AI?

-Clay is the leading AI-native personal CRM in 2026.
-Folk has strong AI features.
-Storyflow has the deepest project-context AI but is not a traditional personal CRM.
-The right pick depends on whether you want CRM-shaped AI (Clay, Folk) or project-context AI (Storyflow).
+Clay is the leading AI-native personal CRM in 2026, with enrichment and conversation context.
+Folk has strong AI features too.
+Storyflow has the deepest project-context AI (it reads the full active board plus @-mentioned Documents) but is workspace-native rather than a traditional contact-list CRM.
+Choose CRM-shaped AI (Clay, Folk) if you want the machine managing contacts, and project-context AI (Storyflow) if you want it reasoning over a whole board.

 What is the best personal CRM for consultants?

-For consultants tracking client relationships across multiple engagements, Storyflow (project canvas), Folk (founder-shaped), or Dex (dedicated CRM) are the leading options.
-Consultants often pair Storyflow for project context with Dex or Folk for relationship management.
+For consultants tracking client relationships across multiple engagements, Storyflow (project canvas), Folk (founder-shaped), or Dex (dedicated auto-sync) lead.
+Many consultants pair Storyflow for project context with Dex or Folk for relationship management, since the canvas holds the engagement while the auto-sync tool keeps the contact record filled in.

 What is the best personal CRM for privacy?